diegohpezet/unq/README.md

 # unq
-This repository contains everything I've learned at University
+This repository contains some stuff I've saved for university